Porsche 718 Cayman coupe - Interior & comfort

 The GTS gets a subtle interior makeover, with Alcantara added to the sports seats, steering wheel and gear lever.
 It's also possible to add a GTS interior pack, bringing 'Carmine Red' or 'Crayon' accents for the seatbelts, stitching and rev counter.
 Porsche's Sport Chrono pack comes as standard and includes a Track Precision App that can record driving data.

-We played around with the Cayman’s online configurator and managed to add over £40,000 worth of extras to the car, more than doubling its price.
+We played around with the Cayman’s online configurator and managed to add over £40,000 worth of extras to the car, turning a £50,000 Cayman into one knocking on the door of £90,000.
 True, we ticked every box we could, but adding thousands of pounds to the 718 Cayman's price is worryingly easy.

-Most buyers will choose real leather seats, which, depending on the amount and quality of leather you want, cost between £1,000 and £3,000 or so.
-The 'Sports Seats Plus' cost around £1,000 and come clad in leather as standard.
-Bi-Xenon headlights are £600, while dynamic (meaning they turn when you steer around corners and automatically dip) LED lights are a shade under £1,400.
+Most buyers will choose real leather seats, which, depending on the amount and quality of leather you want, cost between £1,000 and £4,000 or so.
+The 'Sports Seats Plus' cost around £1,500 and come clad in leather as standard.
+Bi-Xenon headlights are nearly £700, while dynamic (meaning they turn when you steer around corners and automatically dip) LED lights are a shade under £1,200.

-Rear parking sensors are over £350, adjustable suspension is about £1,000, a sports exhaust comes in at £1,400 and the popular automatic gearbox is just under £2,000.
+Rear parking sensors are just over £500, adjustable suspension is about £1,100, sports tailpipes are around £400, and the popular automatic gearbox is just over £2,000.
 At least sat-nav is standard, while if you want the ultra-effective carbon-ceramic brakes, don’t expect much change from £5,200 – although in fairness, most other manufacturers charge a similar amount for this advanced piece of kit.

 We recommend you specify the Sport Chrono package, as this allows you to select from three different driving modes (Normal, Sport and Sport Plus) and will even rev the engine for you automatically when changing down a gear.
-The Sport Chrono package costs just under £1,300 and tends to add appeal on the secondhand market.
-Other options range from the pleasingly frivolous (a colour-coded key for £250) to the resolutely sensible (a rear windscreen wiper for the same price).
+The Sport Chrono package costs just under £1,400 (though it’s standard on the GTS) and tends to add appeal on the secondhand market.
+Other options range from the pleasingly frivolous (a colour-coded key for around £300) to the resolutely sensible (a rear windscreen wiper for about twenty quid less).

 The hardcore Cayman GT4 is even available with a Clubsport pack, adding a rear roll cage, hand-held fire extinguisher and a six-point harness for the driver.